Let's Verify Math Questions Step by Step: Related Work

 \section{Related Work}

-\paragraph{LLMs and Mathematical Reasoning.} Large Language Models (LLMs) have demonstrated remarkable capabilities across a wide range of NLP tasks, often surpassing human expert performance in knowledge-intensive domains~\citep{brodeur2024superhumanperformancelargelanguage, Luo_2024}, and generating creative content in writing and design~\citep{Franceschelli_2024, ma2024exploringcapabilitieslargelanguage}.
+\textbf{LLMs and Math Reasoning.} Large Language Models (LLMs) have demonstrated remarkable capabilities across a wide range of NLP tasks, often surpassing human expert performance in knowledge-intensive domains~\citep{brodeur2024superhumanperformancelargelanguage, Luo_2024}, and generating creative content in writing and design~\citep{Franceschelli_2024, ma2024exploringcapabilitieslargelanguage}.
 Beyond general-purpose tasks, recent efforts have increasingly focused on enhancing the reasoning abilities of LLMs, aiming to equip models with deeper, more human-like thinking processes for complex problem solving~\citep{patil2025advancingreasoninglargelanguage, yang2025multillmcollaborativesearchcomplex, ren2025deepseekproverv2advancingformalmathematical}.
-Mathematics, as a domain that demands rigorous logical reasoning, has become a popular benchmark for evaluating these capabilities.
-Commercial products like ChatGPT~\citep{openai2024openaio1card}, Claude~\citep{claude35sonnet2024} and Gemini~\citep{geminiteam2024geminifamilyhighlycapable} have shown strong performance on math evaluations, while open-source models such as DeepSeek-R1~\citep{deepseekai2025deepseekr1incentivizingreasoningcapability} and the Qwen3 series~\citep{qwen} have also made competitive advances, highlighting the importance of training objectives like reinforcement learning.
+Mathematics, as a domain that demands rigorous logical reasoning, has become a popular benchmark for evaluating these capabilities~\citep{saxton2019analysing, lewkowycz2022minerva,drori2022neural}.
+Commercial products like ChatGPT~\citep{openai2024openaio1card}, Claude~\citep{claude35sonnet2024} and Gemini~\citep{geminiteam2024geminifamilyhighlycapable} have shown strong performance on math evaluations, while open-source models such as DeepSeek-R1~\citep{deepseekai2025deepseekr1incentivizingreasoningcapability} and the Qwen3 series~\citep{qwen} have also made competitive advances, highlighting the importance of training objectives like reinforcement learning~\citep{bansal2019holist,fawzi2022alphatensor,zhao2023alphageometry}.
 These advancements have been driven by the availability of high-quality reasoning datasets, especially in math problem solving~\citep{lu-etal-2024-mathgenie,cobbe2021trainingverifierssolvemath,albalak2025bigmathlargescalehighqualitymath,hendrycks2021measuringmathematicalproblemsolving}.
-Our work enhances this trend by proposing a novel approach to filter and verify math problems, improving data reliability for training and evaluation.
+Our work enhances this trend by proposing a new benchmark to evaluate the models' capability of filtering and verifying the potential incorrect math questions.